CiscoDevNet/virlutils/examples/plugins/README.md

 ## Requirements

 -   Plugin support is only provided when using CML 2+.
 Support for VIRL/CML 1.x is not available.
--   All plugins must be written in Python (or at least a stub so that can bootstrap other modules)
+-   All plugins must be written in Python (or at least a stub that can bootstrap modules written in other languages)

 ## Using Plugins